Whimsy Stick

 Only practicing the sit-for-greeting in calm conditions

-By contrast, a sit trained in a quiet room with no excitement is not a sit that will hold when a guest rings the doorbell.
-So the sit needs to be proofed under rising levels of arousal.
-Specifically, proof it with mild excitement first.
-For example, you knocking on a surface, a familiar person jogging toward the dog, a doorbell sound.
-Plus add the actual door opening.
-Also add a familiar person entering.
-In short, only then add an unfamiliar person.
-Skip the progression and the sit collapses.
-That happens the first time the doorbell rings with the dog fully activated.
+A sit trained in a quiet room is not a sit that will hold when a guest rings the doorbell.
+Proof it under rising arousal.
+Start with mild excitement: you knocking on a surface, a familiar person jogging toward the dog, a doorbell sound.
+Add the actual door opening.
+Add a familiar person entering.
+Only then add an unfamiliar person.
+Skip the progression and the sit collapses the first time real excitement fires.

 Drive and replacement mistakes